 "Our most important source of marketing intelligence comes from understanding customer data and using it to improve our website functionality," Chopp said.
 "Our team has improved the customer experience by creating customized promotions and special offers based on customer data.
 Since each customer is going to have their own individual preferences, personalization is key."

 Contextualized data can help companies understand how consumers are engaging with and responding to their marketing campaigns, and adjust accordingly.
-This highly predictive use case gives businesses an idea of what consumers will want based on what they have already done.
-Like other aspects of consumer data analysis, marketing is becoming more about personalization as a result, said Brett Downes, SEO manager at Ghost Marketing.
+This highly predictive use case gives businesses an idea of what consumers want based on what they have already done.
+Like other aspects of consumer data analysis, marketing is becoming more about personalization, said Brett Downes, SEO manager at Ghost Marketing.

-Companies that capture data also stand to profit from it.
-Data brokers, or companies that buy and sell information on customers, have risen as a new industry alongside big data.
-For businesses that are capturing large amounts of data, this represents an opportunity for a new stream of revenue.
+Companies that capture data stand to profit from it.
+Data brokers, or data service providers that buy and sell information on customers, have risen as a new industry alongside big data.
+For businesses that capture large amounts of data, collecting information and then selling it represent opportunities for new revenue streams.

 For advertisers, having this information available for purchase is immensely valuable, so the demand for more and more data is ever increasing.
 That means the more disparate data sources data brokers can pull from to package more thorough data profiles, the more money they can make by selling this information to one another and advertisers.

-These systems work by marrying data from a customer's interaction with a call center and machine learning algorithms that can identify and flag potentially fraudulent attempts to access a customer's account.
+These systems work by marrying data from a customer's interaction with a call center, machine learning algorithms, and tracking technologies that can identify and flag potentially fraudulent attempts to access a customer's account.
 This takes some of the guesswork and human error out of catching a con.

 Data privacy regulations

-So much consumer data has been captured and analyzed that governments are crafting strict data privacy regulations designed to give individuals a modicum of control over how their data is used.
-The European Union's General Data Protection Requirements (GDPR) lays out the rules of data capture, storage, usage, and sharing for companies, and stiff penalties for those that fail to comply.
-Companies that fail to abide by the rules set out within the GDPR face 20 million Euro fines or up to 4 percent of annual revenue, whichever is higher.
+So much consumer data has been captured and analyzed that governments are crafting strict data and consumer privacy regulations designed to give individuals a modicum of control over how their data is used.
+The European Union's General Data Protection Requirements (GDPR) lays out the rules of data capture, storage, usage, and sharing for companies, and GDPR regulation and compliance doesn't just matter for European countries – it's a law applicable to any business that targets or collects the personal data of EU citizens.
+Companies that ignore GDPR compliance and fail to abide by their legal obligation to uphold consumer privacy may face fines of up to 20 million euros or up to 4% of annual revenue, whichever is higher.

-Data privacy has even made it to the U.S. in the form of the California Consumer Privacy Act (CCPA).
-The CCPA is, in some ways, similar to GDPR but differs in that it requires consumers to opt-out of data collection and names the state as the entity to develop guidelines, rather than the company's internal decision makers.
+Data privacy has made it to the U.S. in the form of the California Consumer Privacy Act (CCPA).
+The CCPA is, in some ways, similar to GDPR regulation but differs in that it requires consumers to opt out of data collection rather than putting the onus on service providers.
+It also names the state as the entity to develop applicable data law rather than a company's internal decision-makers.

 Data privacy regulations are changing the way businesses capture, store, share and analyze consumer data.
-Businesses that are so far untouched by data privacy regulations can expect these types of laws to proliferate as more consumers demand privacy rights.
+Businesses that are so far untouched by data privacy regulations can expect to have a greater legal obligation to protect consumers' data as more consumers demand privacy rights.
 Data collection by private companies, though, is unlikely to go away; it will merely change in form as businesses adapt to new laws and regulations.